 - Set a good example: Of course, in addition to talking the talk, parents should walk the walk when it comes to cellphone usage.
 For example, if the kids aren’t allowed to use their phones at the dinner table or during other family time, parents should model the behavior they are expecting to see from the kids.
 After all, the “do what I say, not what I do” is rarely as effective at molding kids’ habits as setting a strong example.

-- Employ usage-tracking notifications/app restrictions: FTC individual data plans will let users know when they are nearing their data limits, so parents should parents should instruct their children to pay close attention— especially if the kids are hitting the data limits quickly.
+- Employ usage-tracking notifications/app restrictions: FTC individual data plans will let users know when they are nearing their data limits, so parents should instruct their children to pay close attention— especially if the kids are hitting the data limits quickly.
 Further, iPhone and Android phones both allow for certain apps to be restricted (and accessible only via an access code) or placed in a child-friendly section of the phone to which kids’ usage is limited.
 Either of these options allows parents to control their kids’ app usage and keep them out of apps they don’t want them using.

 - Teach them to tap into Wi-Fi: Of course, when a Wi-Fi signal is available, kids don’t have to burn through their data allowances and run the risk of overage charges.
 They can instead connect to Wi-Fi and avoid using any mobile data.
 Parents should teach kids how to recognize whether they are using mobile data or a Wi-Fi connection, as well as how to connect to a Wi-Fi signal when one is available.